Nexmo/nexmo-developer/_documentation/verify/guides/workflows-and-events.md

 > **Note**: You are limited to a maximum of one verify request per second.

-You can further customise the experience by [setting the timings](/verify/guides/changing-default-timings) when creating a Verify request, and to [trigger the next verification attempt](/verify/code-snippets/trigger-next-verification-process) programmatically if you wish.
+You can further customise the experience by [setting the timings](/verify/guides/changing-default-timings) when creating a Verify request, and can [trigger the next verification attempt](/verify/code-snippets/trigger-next-verification-process) programmatically if you wish.

 ## Workflow 1 (Default Workflow): SMS -> TTS -> TTS